How to Handle Null Checking for Barcode Operations in C#

 $vbLabelText $csharpLabel

-The validator method returns an empty list rather than null — this eliminates the need for callers to null-check the return value, which is a standard defensive pattern.
-The optional expectedType parameter ensures the downstream system only receives the barcode format it expects, which prevents mismatches when a scan picks up both a QR code and a Code 128 from the same image.
+The method returns an empty list rather than null, so callers never need to null-check the return value.
+The optional expectedType parameter filters by symbology, which prevents the downstream system from receiving unexpected formats when a scan picks up both a QR code and a Code 128 from the same image.

-For batch reading across multiple files, apply the same pattern per-file and aggregate results.
-The BarcodeReaderOptions class supports ExpectBarcodeTypes to filter at the scan level, which reduces noise before validation.
+For batch reading across multiple files, apply the same pattern per file and aggregate the results.
+The ExpectBarcodeTypes option on BarcodeReaderOptions narrows the scan to expected symbologies upfront, so fewer unwanted results reach the validator.

 Frequently Asked Questions